Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - Data is grouped by partition key
     - Sort key = range key

+## DynamoDB Read/Write Capacity Modes

-## DynamoDB Provisioned Throughput
+## Provisioned Mode (default)

-- Table must have a provisioned read and write capacity
+- We specify the number of reads/writes per second
+- We need to plan capacity beforehand
+- We pay for:
     - **Read Capacity Units (RCU)**: throughput for reads
     - **Write Capacity Units (WCU)**: throughput for writes
-- Option to setup auto-scaling of throughput to meet demand
+- Option to setup auto-scaling for RCU and WCU
 - Throughput can be exceeded temporarily using "burst credits"
 - If no burst credits are available, we get a **ProvisionedThroughputException**
 - We should use exponential back-off for retries in case get the exception above